Jcrash29/jcrash29.github.com/index.md

 ---
 {% include JB/setup %}

 HELLO!
-My name is John Crannell-Ash, I am a Firmware engineer at [Entrust Datacard](http://www.datacard.com) located in Shakopee Minnesota.
-I recently finished my Master's degree from the [University of California Santa Cruz](http://www.ucsc.edu), and had previously graduated with honors with a Bachelor's of science in Computer Engineering in 2013.
+My name is **John Crannell-Ash**.
+This site is designed to give a high level overview of my skills, work, and life experiences.
+I am currently employed by [Entrust Datacard](http://www.datacard.com), in Shakopee Minnesota, as a firmware engineer.
+I earned my Master's in Computer Engineering (with an emphasis in robotics and controls) while studying at the [University of California Santa Cruz](http://www.ucsc.edu),

-I currently have a full time job designing and building firmware for Entrust Datacards, RFID supplies.
-I have a diverse set of interests including robotics, aviations, controls, firmware, and embedded hardware design.
+I have a diverse set of interests including robotics, autonomous vehicles, aviation, controls, firmware, electrical design, mechanical design, and embedded hardware design.

-This website is designed to provide a high level overview of my skills, interests, and projects.

-If you have any interest in my skills or collaborating with me on one of my many projects, please feel free to contact me anytime at jcrash29[-at-]gmail.com
+I am actively interested in working on new projects.
+If you have any interest in  collaborating with me on one of my many projects, or feel I could provide help to your project; please contact me anytime at jcrash29[-at-]gmail.com

-I look forward to speaking with you.
 {% comment %}
 ![name of the image](http://www.racinghelmets.eu/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/s/h/shield_dsaf_rs3_ml_red_1.jpg)
 {% endcomment %}